Taana Abbitt, Licensed Clinical Therapist

 2012: ER Therapist/Evaluator at University Medical Center – Kino Campus in Tucson.

 Here I also fulfilled multiple roles – I performed emergent psychiatric assessments and facilitated dispositions for patients presenting to the Emergency Room across 3 hospitals, as well as on the medical floors.
+Completed and facilitated Title 36 petition process.

 2001-2003: Program Director and Therapist at The Regina School, a residential treatment center for adolescents.